BaurJoe/WithoutAPath/_posts/2019-04-23-the-not-so-awful-german-language.markdown

 Essentially, “Have a nice day.
 Likewise!
 Yes, you as well!
 BYE!
 BYE!”

 German speakers or even astute readers such as yourself might question the use of “you as well!” right after a “likewise!”
-I agree it’s perplexing, but I swear I’ve heard this exchange hundreds of times inadvertently eavesdropping while waiting outside of the grocery store with Moses as two friends part ways before delivering that final, delightfully cooing _tschüss!––_the linguistic version of the chime of a small town church bell.
+I agree it’s perplexing, but I swear I’ve heard this exchange hundreds of times inadvertently eavesdropping while waiting outside of the grocery store with Moses as two friends part ways before delivering that final, delightfully cooing _tschüss!_––the linguistic version of the chime of a small town church bell.
 Even the burliest of men reveal themselves to be angelic fairytale creatures when they part ways with a friend.

 Twain leaves these charming details out as he focuses his ire on what is, as I’ve admitted, some pretty complex grammar.
 He does, however, manage to brush over the fact that he only “devoted upward of nine full weeks” of study before determining the language’s awfulness.
 Nine weeks.
 A blip in an American presidential election.
 The assumption, regardless if overstated for the sake of humor, that one could master something in less time than a season of television––let alone be expert enough to levy serious criticisms and remedies––is the kind of insultingly white male American attitude society only recently decided to challenge.
 It reminds me of the oh-so-many Americans I’ve encountered in my country’s oh-so-many homogeneous suburbs, ready to offer their diagnosis of how African-Americans can pull themselves out of poverty, their qualification being that the five-lane highway they take to work goes through predominantly African-American neighborhoods and there’s a black guy at the office they like with proper sports opinions.